 Grid Interactive Efficient Buildings

 Buildings across North America are increasingly integrating a multitude of smart technologies and various Distributed Energy Resources, partly in response to utility programs, partly on their own merits and services provided to building owners and managers.
 At the same time, grid operation is increasingly more complex due to the increased integration of variable energy grid resources, as well as increased customer-sited generation and/or storage.
-Utilities have leveraged customers assets to reduce energy consumption through energy efficiency programs, and more and more to reduce peak demand at specific periods.
+Utilities have leveraged customers' assets to reduce energy consumption through energy efficiency programs, and increasingly to reduce peak demand at specific periods.

-The DOE, in its National Roadmap for Grid-Interactive Efficient Buildings (GEB), defines a GEB as “an energy-efficient building with smart technologies characterized by the active use of DERs to optimize energy use for grid services, occupant needs and preferences, climate mitigation, and cost reductions in a continuous and integrated way”.
+The DOE, in its National Roadmap for Grid-Interactive Efficient Buildings (GEB), defines a GEB as “an energy-efficient building with smart technologies characterized by the active use of DERs to optimize energy use for grid services, occupant needs and preferences, climate mitigation, and cost reductions in a continuous and integrated way.”
 The figure below presents the key GEB characteristics according to the DOE.